-The directory is a way of bringing your area of specialisation to a wider audience.
+The Public Members Directory is regularly visited by members of the public.
 You can add referral details for your private practice, or your NHS practice to enable Parents and GPs to make referral decisions.
+Make your subspecialisations known.

 Newsletters and updates

-Full GBI members including Trainees, can attend our twice yearly meetings.
-This forum is used to canvas, discuss and decide matters pertaining to our association and paediatric surgery, so we strongly encourage your participation.
+These meetings are your forum to debate and decide matters pertaining to our association and paediatric surgery, so we strongly encourage your participation.
 Papers are made available to our members via our website.

 Clinical Outcomes and Audits

 We provide the tools to support clinical outcome audits to our members.
 We have several audits running in conjunction with BAPS-CASS, and in addition, members can participate in smaller audits and surveys.
 The National Outcome Audit of Hypospadias is run in conjunction with Dendrite.